Pylons/pyramid/docs/narr/views.rst

        def amethod(self):
            return Response('hello')

-When the bfg_view decorator is used against a class method, a view is registered for the *class*, so the class constructor must accept either ``request`` or ``context, request``.
+When the decorator is used against a class method, a view is registered for the *class*, so the class constructor must accept either ``request`` or ``context, request``.
 The method which is decorated must return a response (or rely on a :term:`renderer` to